ksu-cs-cc/ksu-cs-cc.github.io/content/1-cc110/00-introduction/05-syllabus-110.md

 Read this late work policy very carefully!
 If you are unsure how to interpret it, please contact the instructors via Piazza.
 Not understanding the policy does not mean that it won't apply to you!
 {{% /notice %}}

 Since this course is entirely online, students may work at any time and at their own pace through the modules.
 However, to keep everyone on track, there will be approximately two modules due each week.
 Each graded item in the module will have a specific due date specified. **Any work submitted and graded after the due date is subject to a deduction of 10% of the total points possible on the assignment for each day that the assignment is late, up to a maximum of 3 days.
 For example, if an assignment is due on a Friday and is submitted the following Monday, it will be subject to a reduction of 30% of the total points possible, or 10% for each day it was late (Saturday, Sunday, and Monday in this example).
-One three days have passed, the assigment will receive a grade of 0.
+One three days have passed, the assignment will receive a grade of 0.
 For the purposes of recordkeeping, the submission time of the confirmation quiz in each programming module will be used to establish the completion time of any related Codio assignments in case of a discrepancy.
 This is because Codio may update submission times when assignments are regraded, but the quiz in Canvas should only be completed once.

 However, even if a module is not submitted on time, it must still be completed before a student is allowed to begin the next module.
 This is due to the fact that the content in this course is gated, and several modules require knowledge gained in previous modules.
 So, students should take care not to get too far behind, as it may be very difficult to catch up.